bysnupy/memos/OpenStack/OpenvSwitch__practice_cmd.md

-ovs-vsctl list-br | listing the bridges ovs-vsctl list-ports (bridge name) | listing all port names on the specific bridge devices ovs-vsctl list-ifaces (bridge name) | listing the interfaces on the specific bridge devices ovs-vsctl iface-to-br | listing the bridges which included specific interfaces ovs-vsctl add-br (bridge name) | create the new virtual bridge ovs-vsctl del-br (bridge name) | delete bridge and related all ports ovs-vsctl add-port (bridge name) (port name) | add the port device to the bridge
+ovs-vsctl list-br | listing the bridges ovs-vsctl list-ports (bridge name) | listing all port names on the specific bridge devices ovs-vsctl list-ifaces (bridge name) | listing the interfaces on the specific bridge devices ovs-vsctl iface-to-br (interface name) | listing the bridges which included specific interfaces ovs-vsctl add-br (bridge name) | create the new virtual bridge ovs-vsctl del-br (bridge name) | delete bridge and related all ports ovs-vsctl add-port (bridge name) (port name) | add the port device to the bridge